drechema/mfe8-classwork-javascript/README.md

 npm start
 ```

 Then you'll get a web page where you can view the javascript code and start a test.
 All the tests throw some messages at javascript console.
+I useed a adapted version of the JS playground in this [Repo](https://github.com/Lemoncode/language-sessions)

 ## 1. Array operations